fictionco/fiction/@apps/docs/src/docs/compare.md

 ### The "Target" User

-As discussed in the [Factor Introduction](./), Factor is designed for **front-end developers** (like us).
+As discussed in the [Factor Introduction](./), Factor is designed for **front-end developers**.

+What does this mean?
+Well, it means we **won't** be adding lots of "no-code" tools ideal for non-technical users.
+Instead we focus on helping front-end devs do the "fun parts" like designing and developing an amazing app as opposed to debugging Node or Webpack.

-The Factor concept itself was created because of the wish list of features and ideas we wanted to see in a JS platform.
+The Factor concept itself was created because of the wish list of features and ideas we &mdash;as fellow front-enders&mdash;wanted to see in a JS platform.

 #### Goals

-- **Useful, easy to work with plugin and theme systems**
+- **Extension First:** Useful, easy to work with plugin and theme systems
-- **No proprietary APIs or lock in**
+- **Elegant** Full-Stack Javascript built on open-source tech.
+Minimize proprietary APIs and lock in.
-- **Full-Stack Javascript**
-- **Measured and minimal core features**
+- **Minimalist:** Measured and minimal core features.
+Everything has it's purpose.

 #### Non-Goals

 - **No "magic"** - Things should not just happen without having to explicitly define the functionality.
 For example, routes should not auto generate.
 Magic creates bloat (as you modify and customize) and mysterious bugs.
-- **No builders or drag-and-drop** - The concept of "no coding" is usually not what front-end developers want.
+- **Avoid "No Code" Concepts (builders or drag-and-drop)** - The concept of "no coding" is usually not what front-end developers want.
 They'd rather build things to a "standard" as opposed to learning proprietary (and often janky) drag and drop tools.
 (Note that extensions could easily provide this functionality.)

 ## Why choose Factor?